scikit-hep/pyhf/CONTRIBUTING.md

 # Contributing to pyhf

-We are happy to accept contributions to `pyhf` via Pull Requests to the GitHub repo.
+We are happy to accept contributions to `pyhf` via Pull Requests to the GitHub repository and welcome Issues.
 To get started fork the repo.

+## Issues

+Making Issues is very helpful to the project &mdash; they help the dev team form the development roadmap and are where most important discussion takes place.
+If you have suggestions, questions that you can't find answers to in the documentation or on the Stack Overflow tag, or have found a bug please open an Issue!

 ## Pull Requests